artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 * *Português*: por [**Álvaro Góis dos Santos**](http://www.efeitoavestruz.pt).

 == Support ==
-Since **WooCommerce - APG Free Postcode/State/Country Shipping** is totally free, **Art Project Group** only provides payment [**Technical Support**](http://artprojectgroup.es/tienda/ticket-de-soporte) service.
+Since **WC - APG Free Shipping** is totally free, **Art Project Group** only provides payment [**Technical Support**](https://artprojectgroup.es/tienda/ticket-de-soporte) service.
 In any case **Art Project Group** provide any kind of free technical support.

 == Donation ==
-Did you liked and you have proved useful **WooCommerce - APG Free Postcode/State/Country Shipping** on your website?
+Did you liked and you have proved useful **WC - APG Free Shipping** on your website?
 We would appreciate a [small donation](https://artprojectgroup.es/tienda/donacion) that will help us to continue improving this plugin and create more plugins totally free for the entire WordPress community.

 == Thanks ==
-* Ourselves ([Art Project Group](http://profiles.wordpress.org/artprojectgroup/)) and [Woothemes](http://profiles.wordpress.org/woothemes/) by the great plugins that have inspired **WooCommerce - APG Free Postcode/State/Country Shipping**.
+* Ourselves ([Art Project Group](https://profiles.wordpress.org/artprojectgroup/)) and [Woothemes](https://profiles.wordpress.org/woothemes/) by the great plugins that have inspired **WC - APG Free Shipping**.
 * To all that use it.
 * All that you help to improve it.
 * All you made donations.